GLOBAL MARKETS-Dollar slips, stocks flat after U.S. jobs data

 In Europe, shares lost ground as pessimism over economic

-growth and loan demand in the region took a toll on bank stocks,
+growth and loan demand in the region hit bank stocks, while the

 European equities had staged a short-lived rally on Thursday